 Often people ask if there is a CD of just accompaniment and, to date, there is no comprehensive CD of all of the hymns in the two hymnals.
-However, MP3 files of all of the songs in Singing the Journey (STJ) can be found at the STJ website, and some of our congregations have created CDs of accompaniment for the public domain hymns in Singing the Living Tradition.
-(Contact the Worship and Music Resources Office for more information: email@example.com.)
+MP3 files of some of the songs in Singing the Journey can be found at the Singing the Journey website, and some of our congregations have created CDs of accompaniment for the public domain hymns in Singing the Living Tradition.

-The Church of the Larger Fellowship has numerous links to resources that can help smaller congregations and fellowships, including many that are provided by the Unitarian Universalist Musicians Network (UUMN).
-The mission of the UUMN is to "nurture, educate, and inspire UU music leaders to create dynamic and transformative music ministries" everywhere from our largest multi-staff congregations to our smallest lay-led fellowships.
-Contact the UUMN (firstname.lastname@example.org) to see what they can do for your congregation.
+The Unitarian Universalist Musicians Network (UUMN) "nurtures, educates, and inspires UU music leaders to create dynamic and transformative music ministries" everywhere from our largest multi-staff congregations to our smallest lay-led fellowships.

 Over the years the Unitarian Universalist Association's publication InterConnections has also published many articles having to do with music and music programs in congregations.
 For your convenience we have brought together in one place a compilation.